andrew-k-21-12/dependencies-fetcher/README.md

     ```groovy
     // For Android projects it's usually app/build.gradle
     // Make sure the repositoriesMode is set to RepositoriesMode.PREFER_PROJECT for dependencyResolutionManagement
+    // and all the required repositories are declared here.
     plugins {
         // ...
     }